Anyone can learn to play and win online poker. All you need is a basic understanding of the game and a good online poker strategy.

 Any of the above hands should be raised if you are in a late position.
 Specific hands, like A-A and K-K, can also be raised if you are the first to bet post-flop.
 Don’t get too confident with pairs like 2-2 and 3-3 and only play them to extract value on the flop.

 Although having a decent grasp of starting hands is a good poker tip, understanding the rankings is even more vital for online play.
 For example, if you are dealt A-7, and the flop comes K-7-2, you know you have a pair of sevens with an ace kicker.
 However, that is being beaten by a pair of kings, and maybe a set of 2s or 7s.

-So the thought process from here what needs to improve?
+So the thought process from here is what needs to improve?
 You may be thinking another seven to give you three of a kind, but remember that may give the opponent a full house.
-An Ace would be welcome as that would give you two pair and put you in a commanding position.
+An Ace would be welcome as that would give you two pairs and put you in a commanding position.
 However, if there is a raise pre-flop, does the opponent hold A-K?

 You need to be aware of the odds of hitting a winning hand.
 This means understanding the following:

 The outs signal the number of cards in the deck that can improve your hand.
 If you can calculate your outs, this means you can calculate the odds of your hand.
 You can then check the amount of money you need to put in the pot to call and compare the two figures.